 The z/VM Control Program (CP) is primarily a real-machine resource manager.
 CP provides each user with an individual working environment known as a virtual machine.
-Each virtual machine is a functional equivalent of a real system, sharing the real processor function, storage, console, and input/output (I/O) device resources.
+Each virtual machine is a functional equivalent of a real system, sharing the real processor instructions and its functionality, storage, console, and input/output (I/O) device resources.